cbcrg/tcoffee/docs/tcoffee_manual.rst

 Is T-Coffee different from ClustalW?
 ------------------------------------
 According to several benchmarks, T-Coffee appears to be more accurate than ClustalW.
-Yet, this increased accuracy comes at a price: T-Coffee is slower than Clustal (about N times fro N Sequences).
+Yet, this increased accuracy comes at a price: T-Coffee is slower than Clustal (about N times for N Sequences).

 If you are familiar with ClustalW, or if you run a ClustalW server, you will find that we have made some efforts to ensure as much compatibility as possible between ClustalW and T-COFFEE.
 Whenever it was relevant, we have kept the flag names and the flag syntax of ClustalW.
 Yet, you will find that T-Coffee also has many extra possibilities...